RGSmirnov/cfg_safety_llm/README.md

 # NeurIPS 2024 LLM-PC Submission - Blue Team

-Code for the submitted article.<br>There are three parts:
+Code for the submitted article.

+<br>There are three parts:
 <ul>
-<li> Data generation.
-Data generation has its own `data_gen_requirements.txt`.
-The code for data generation is in `prepare_dataset.py`.
-Using tree functions in the script we can get the ORPO-style datasets for CFG and no-CFG training from the original data provided in the Challenge.
-The code is messy (it was a bunch of notebooks initially), but should work.
-The resulting datasets for training are presented in the separate files with the names: `orpo_train.jsonl`, `orpo_train_nocfg.jsonl`, `orpo_test.jsonl` and `orpo_test_nocfg.jsonl`</li>
+<li> Data generation (I am not sharing the data generation code here - didn't clean it enough to share, but it should be pretty simple to reproduce).
+The resulting files for training: `orpo_train.jsonl`, `orpo_train_nocfg.jsonl`, `orpo_test.jsonl` and `orpo_test_nocfg.jsonl`</li>
 <li> Training.
-Training has `requirements.txt` that are required for both training and inference / evaluation.
-Training is based on ORPO and the training script is `train_orpo.py`, where training hyperparameters are also defined.</li>
+Training is based on ORPO and the training script is `train_orpo.py`, where baseline training hyperparameters are also defined.
+Additional ablations are welcommed here</li>
 <li> Evaluation.
-Evaluation has `requirements.txt` that are required for both training and inference / evaluation.
 There is a separate section in ReadMe for evaluation and inference.</li>
 </ul>

 Also it is required to install SpaCy model for NER